Procter & Gamble: Sponsorships

 In addition to its self-produced items through PGE, Procter & Gamble also supports many Spanish-language novellas through advertising on all networks: Azteca América, Estrella TV, Galavisión, Telemundo, UniMás and Univisión.
 P&G was one of the first mainstream advertisers on Spanish-language TV during the mid-1980s.
 By the late 1990s, P&G was established as the largest advertiser on Spanish-language media.

 In 2008, P&G expanded into music sponsorship when it joined Island Def Jam to create Tag Records, named after a body spray that P&G acquired from Gillette.
-In 2010, after the cancellation of As the World Turns, PGP announced they were phasing out soap opera production and expanding into more family-appropriate programming.
+In 2010, after the cancellation of As the World Turns, PGP announced it was phasing out soap opera production and expanding into more family-appropriate programming.

 Procter & Gamble also gave a $100,000 contract to the winners of Cycles 1 through 3 of Canada's Next Top Model, wherein Andrea Muizelaar, Rebecca Hardy, and Meaghan Waller won the prize.

 Procter & Gamble has been a major sponsor of the Summer Olympics since 2012.
 It sponsored 150 athletes at the London games that year.
 They have also sponsored the Winter Olympics since 2014, continuing the "Thanks Mom" program started in 2010 with figure skater Kristi Yamaguchi and expanding it not only to American athletes such as sky racer Lindsey Vonn but also Russian ice hockey players Alexander Ovechkin and Evgeni Malkin, German long track speed skater Sven Kramer and Japanese figure skaters Daisuke Takahashi and Yuzuru Hanyu.
-It will do so at the 2028 Summer Olympics in Los Angeles, CA, USA besides the 2026 Winter Olympics in Cortina d'Ampezzo/Milan, Italy.
+It will do so at the 2028 Summer Olympics in Los Angeles, California, besides the 2030 Winter Olympics in French Alps.
 The company's sponsorship includes television ads in which Olympic athletes are portrayed as children to convey the sense that the mothers of these athletes still remember them as infants; other ads stress how Olympic mothers stood by their children through years of training all the way through to Olympic success.
 2016's ad for the Rio Games notes upheavals as youths by an American gymnast, Chinese swimmer, Brazilian volleyballer, and German distance runner.
 The ads all make prominent use of the Ludovico Einaudi orchestral track "Divenire" and related such instrumentals.

 The company has actively developed or sponsored numerous online communities, e.g. BeingGirl.com (launched in 2000) and Women.com.
 As of 2000, the company had 72 "highly stylized destination sites".